wirenboard/homeui/README.md

 Running `grunt test` will run the unit tests with karma.

-## Svg-Dashboards
+## Default SVG-Dashboards

-In svg-dashboards, the text is converted to curves.
+In default svg-dashboards, the text is converted to curves.
 If you need to add something - add new text and select the Ubuntu font.